 - Money transfer provider with cash pickup options.
 Western Union and MoneyGram are two providers that allow you to send funds that can be collected from agent locations in Nepal.

-- Checks/telegraphs.
+- Checks.
 Sending an international guaranteed check is another way to securely transfer funds overseas, but it may take more time than your other options.

 Emergency cash transfers in Nepal